-Earned media value (EMV) is touted by some marketing agencies as a valuable metric for measuring social media and influencer marketing campaigns.
-Proponents say it provides a simple, concrete and universal way to measure influencer marketing and other social media campaigns.
+Some marketing agencies tout earned media value (EMV) as a valuable new metric for measuring PR and marketing campaigns.
+Proponents say it provides a simple, solid and universal way to measure influencer marketing and other social media campaigns.

 Social Chorus says EMVs offer a concrete way to measure the value of social word-of-mouth marketing programs.
 Bill Boulden at Clear View Social calls EMVs, or what it would have cost to have purchased the same amount of media reach through advertising, the accepted advertising industry standard for valuing social media campaigns.